magomimmo/modern-cljs/doc/tutorial-01.md

   ...)
 ```

-> NOTE 4: we added the latest CLJS release (i.e. "0.0-1847") available
+> NOTE 4: we added the latest CLJS release (i.e. "0.0-1847") which is
-> at the time of this writing.
+> compatible with the `modern-cljs` project.

 Now issue the `lein cljsbuild clean` command to clean the previous
 compilation and issue the `lein cljsbuild once` command again.